youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### resync_mfa_device

-Synchronizes the specified MFA device with its IAM resource object on the AWS servers.
+Synchronizes the specified MFA device with its IAM resource object on the Amazon Web Services servers.

 Type annotations for `boto3.client("iam").resync_mfa_device` method.